Plainville Fertilizing Lawn Services

 Contact Plainville’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Plainville.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
-Plastic fertilizer bags may be accepted through municipal recycling—always check local guidelines.
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers (triple-rinsed) and coordinate with local recycling for plastic bags (verify acceptance).
 Biodegradable paper packaging can be placed in yard waste collection (April–November).
 Finished compost, with a typical N-P-K of 1-1-1 to 2-2-2, is available through bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the
+In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the department for cleanup guidance.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 Plainville Department of Public Works